 As children grow, they seek to become more autonomous and assert control over their life and daily routine.
 Now that your child can do most things without your help, their desire to become even more independent is increasing, including during bath time.
 They may want to pick out their clothes, choose which foods they want to eat, and what toys they want to play with.

-Trying to foster independence, but also remain firm can be challenging for parents.
+Trying to foster independence while also remaining firm can be challenging for parents.
 Try giving your two-year-old some choices during bath time such as picking out their bath toys, having them help fill the tub, allowing them to add in some bubbles, and picking out their clothes for afterward.
 Giving them some control and choice in the situation can help them feel independent and help bath time run smoothly.

 Why does my baby cry after a bath?

-Try keeping the atmosphere consistent throughout bath time by keeping lights low, the temperature even, and noise to a minimum in the room you bath them in and the room you dress them in if they’re separate spaces.
+Try keeping the atmosphere consistent throughout bath time as well by keeping lights low, the temperature even, and noise to a minimum.

 I’ve written a lot more about why babies cry when they get out of the bath with seven powerful tips that you can use today!